beartums/docker.github.io/compose/rails.md

     touch Gemfile.lock

+If you're building this on Windows, you'll need to add a `.env` file which just contains:

+    COMPOSE_CONVERT_WINDOWS_PATHS=1

 Next, provide an entrypoint script to fix a Rails-specific issue that prevents the server from restarting when a certain `server.pid` file pre-exists.
 This script will be executed every time the container gets started.